gambolputty/wiktionary-de-parser/README.md

 bz = BZ2File(bzfile_path)

 for record in Parser(bz):
-    if record['language'] != 'Deutsch':
+    if 'language' not in record or record['language'] != 'Deutsch': continue
-      continue
     # do stuff with 'record'
 ```
 Note: in this example we use [BZ2File](https://pypi.org/project/bz2file/) to read a compressed Wiktionary dump file.
-The dump file is obtained from [here](https://dumps.wikimedia.org/dewiktionary/).
+The Wiktionary dump file is obtained from [here](https://dumps.wikimedia.org/dewiktionary/).

 ### Adding new extraction methods
 All extraction methods must return a `Dict()` and accept the following arguments:
 - `title` (_string_): The title of the current Wiktionary page
 - `text` (_string_): The [Wikitext](https://en.wikipedia.org/wiki/Wiki#Editing) of the current word entry/section